-Name

-Type

-Description

-Required

-path

-string

 Required: Path is the relative path name of the file to be created.
-Must not be absolute or contain the '' path.
+Must not be absolute or contain the '..' path.
 Must be utf-8 encoded.
-The first item of the relative path must not start with ''
+The first item of the relative path must not start with '..'

-true

-${ m fieldRef}$

-object

 Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.

-false

-mode

-integer

 Optional: mode bits used to set permissions on this file, must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.

-false

-${\bf resource Field Ref}$

-object

 Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

-false

-$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].fieldRef \\ Parent \\$
+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].fieldRef \ Parent and the second seco$

 Required: Selects a field of the pod: only annotations, labels, name and namespace are supported.

-Name

-Type

-Description

-Required

-fieldPath

-string

-Path of the field to select in the specified API version.

-true

-apiVersion

-string

 Version of the schema the FieldPath is written in terms of, defaults to "v1".

-false

-$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].resourceFieldRef \\ Parent \\$
+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].downwardAPI.items[index].resourceFieldRef \ Parent and the second sec$ resource string Required: resource to select true containerName string Container name: required for volumes, optional for env vars false divisor int or string Specifies the output format of the exposed resources, defaults to "1" false PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret Parent information about the secret data to project Name Type Description Required

 Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.

-Name

-Type

-Description

-Required

-resource

-string

-Required: resource to select

-true

-containerName

-string

-Container name: required for volumes, optional for env vars

-false

-divisor

-int or string

-Specifies the output format of the exposed resources, defaults to "1"

-false

-PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret Parent

-information about the secret data to project

-Name

-Type

-Description

-Required

-items

-[]object

 If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
-Paths must be relative and may not contain the '' path or start with ''
+Paths must be relative and may not contain the '..' path or start with '..'

-false

-name

-string

-$Name\ of\ the\ referent.\ More\ info:\ https://kubernetes.io/docs/concepts/overview/working-with-objects/names/\#names\ TODO:\ Add\ other\ useful\ fields.\ apiVersion,\ kind,\ uid?$

-false

-optional

-boolean

-Specify whether the Secret or its key must be defined

-false

-$PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret.items[index] \\ \hspace{0.2cm} Parent$

-Maps a string key to a path within a volume.

-Name

-Type

-Description

-Required

-key

-string

-The key to project.

-true

-path
+Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?

+$PostgresCluster.spec.proxy.pgBouncer.config.files[index].secret.items[index] \quad Parent and a secret secret$

-string The relative path of the file to map the key to. the string ''.
+The relative path of the file to map the key to.
 May not be an absolute path.
-May not contain the path element '' May not start with mode
+May not contain the path element '..'.
+May not start with the string '..'